 Despite the vigilance of the police and soldiers many places were pillaged in the wholesale district.
-Liquor stores were broken into and stripped stores were broken into and stripped clean.
-As a result scores of vagabonds were lying dead drunk in the streets.
-The ruin in the commission and wholesale district is complete, the flames tonight having completed the paralysis of the early morning.
-Under the fateful shock all the rookeries used as commission-houses, many of them relies of the days of '49, collapsed.
+Liquor stores were broken into and stripped atores were broken into and stringed clean.
+As a result scores of vaga-bonds were lying dead drunk in the streets.
+The ruin in the commission and wholesale district is complete, the fames tonight having completed the paralysis of the early morning.
+Under the fateful shock all the rockeries used as commission-houses, many of them commission-houses, many of them 48 relics of the days of '49, collapsed.